 You don’t need to be a guest to savor a marvelous candlelit dinner at the Michelin-starred Pellicano Restaurant or to feast on the day’s catch at Pelligrill’s open-air terrace perched above the Med.
-Depending on your mood, you can sip on superbly mixed cocktails with a view at Bar All’Aperto or treat yourself with a spectacular Super Tuscan from the remarkable La Cantina cellar.
+Depending on your mood, you can sip on superbly mixed cocktails with a view at Bar All’Aperto or treat yourself to a spectacular Super Tuscan from the remarkable La Cantina cellar.
 Wine tastings, mixology courses, and cooking masterclasses with Michelin-starred chef Michelino Gioia are also available.

 Truffle Hunting in the Tuscan Woods